-True, the report focuses on larger retail chains and while many of the things they’re doing aren’t (or aren’t yet) practical or affordable for small retailers, there is still a lot to learn.
+While some of the research is most applicable to larger retail chains with bigger budgets than small retailers, there is still a lot to learn.
 You’ll want to pore over the massive report yourself, but here are some of the key takeaways.

 What Retail Store Customers Want

-What to do: Make sure your salespeople are well trained in customer service and empowered to make the customer experience outstanding.
+What to do: Gather customer data and use it to personalize offers and interactions.
+(See #4, “Loyalty Rewards” for more on this).
+But remember as a brick-and-mortar store, it’s your employees who put the “person” in “personalization.”
+Make sure your salespeople are well trained in customer service and empowered to make the customer experience outstanding.
 Hire for personality.
 You can teach someone to work a cash register, but you can’t teach “people skills.”